History of United States drug prohibition: 1900s

 In 1906, the Pure Food and Drug Act required that certain specified drugs, including alcohol, cocaine, heroin, morphine, and cannabis, be accurately labeled with contents and dosage.
 Previously, many drugs had been sold as patent medicines with secret ingredients or misleading labels.
 Cocaine, heroin, cannabis, and other such drugs continued to be legally available without prescription as long as they were labeled.
 It is estimated that sale of patent medicines containing opiates decreased by 33% after labeling was mandated.

+The Opium Exclusion Act was enacted in 1909 to ban the importation of opium into the United States.

 1911: United States first Opium Commissioner, Hamilton Wright argues that of all the nations of the world, the United States consumes most habit-forming drugs per capita.
-Massachusetts also becomes the first U.S. state to criminalize marijuana on April 29th.
+Massachusetts also becomes the first U.S. state to criminalize marijuana on April 29.

 1913: The American Medical Association created a propaganda department to outlaw health fraud and quackery.
 In the same year, California outlawed cannabis.

 1914: The first recorded instance of the United States enacting a ban on the domestic distribution of drugs is the Harrison Narcotic Act of 1914.
 This act was presented and passed as a method of regulating the production and distribution of opiate-containing substances under the commerce clause of the U.S. Constitution, but a section of the act was later interpreted by law enforcement officials for the purpose of prosecuting doctors who prescribe opiates to addicts.

 1919: Alcohol prohibition in the U.S. first appeared under numerous provincial bans and was eventually codified under a federal constitutional amendment in 1919, having been approved by 36 of the 48 U.S. states.

-1925: United States supported regulation of cannabis as a drug in the International Opium Convention. and by the mid-1930s all member states had some regulation of cannabis.
+1925: United States supported regulation of cannabis as a drug in the Second International Opium Convention. and by the mid-1930s all member states had some regulation of cannabis.

 1930: The Federal Bureau of Narcotics was created.
-For the next 32 years it was headed by Harry J. Anslinger who came from the Bureau of Prohibition as did many of its initial members.
+For the next 32 years, it was headed by Harry J. Anslinger who came from the Bureau of Prohibition as did many of its initial members.

 1932: Democrat Franklin Roosevelt ran for President of the United States promising repeal of federal laws of Prohibition of alcohol.

 1933: Eighteenth Amendment to the United States Constitution is repealed.
 The amendment remains the only major act of prohibition to be repealed, having been repealed by the Twenty-first Amendment to the United States Constitution.

-1935: President Roosevelt hails the International Opium Convention and application of it in US. law and other anti-drug laws in a radio message to the nation.
+1935: President Roosevelt hails the Second International Opium Convention and application of it in US. law and other anti-drug laws in a radio message to the nation.